 History of Blue Spring State Park region

 Blue Spring was an important steamboat landing along the St. John’s River, dating back to the mid-19th Century.
 The boats would load agricultural goods and tourists at the landing for transport “down” the St. John’s to Jacksonville and beyond.

 You can see evidence at the historic Thursby House, built at the height of the steamboat era in 1872 by settler Louis B. Thursby, who also built the landing.

 The state didn’t take it over until the late 1960s, and faced a daunting task to clean up after visitors had abused the spring, driving their cars and parking on the banks, littering and dumping garbage in the woods.

-Blue Spring State Park:
+Blue Spring State Park

 If you drive through Orange City, you’d barely know Blue Spring State Park is there.
 Watch closely for signs, and then turn off U.S. 17 onto two-lane West French Avenue, which takes you through a typical suburban neighborhood until you reach the park entrance.